PudovIlya/Number_Guessing_Game/README.md

 # Number Guessing Game

-It's just another Number Guessing Game.
+It's just another *Number Guessing Game*.
 Just practicing.

 For now it's CLI game, in which you can: